whyRahull/whyRahull/README.md

 <img align="right" height="150" src="https://media.giphy.com/media/l0IyeheChYxx2byDu/giphy.gif"  />

-- I'm a Neophile, love music, interested in Astronomy and coding, an amateur game-hacker/script maker and freelancer(reselling and other *stuff*)
+- I'm a Neophile, interested in Astronomy and coding, and an amateur game-script maker and freelancer(reselling and other *stuff*)

-- I'm not someone who know's everything but I'm someone who wants to know everything.
-I'm passionate about learning, Coding and this is the very beginning of my coding career.
+- I'm passionate about learning, Coding and this is the very beginning of my coding career.

-- My goal is to learn and shape myself as much as possible.

-- "I am something of a scientist myself." -Norman Osborn, I'm highly interested in Physics and Mathematics, and as long as I'm doing something which interests me, It's the correct path for me.
+- "I am something of a scientist myself." -Norman Osborn.

-- The main ingredient for achieving anything is hardwork, I'm a person who believes in Hard work.

 - "Coffee is everything for me"

 - Rest lies in the future